GUIDES/HOW-TO

 Documents you need

 In practice, everyone needs identification (a passport or an EU citizen's ID card).
-If you want to be registered as a tax resident, add a valid residence permit (non-EU) or the EU citizen's registration certificate (EU); the tax office may also ask for proof of address.
-If you apply remotely, you also add a power of attorney for the fiscal representative.
-Once you have the NIF, the next step is usually the social-security number — see the NISS guide — and, if you are going to work for yourself, registering as self-employed.
+If you want to be registered as a tax resident, add a valid título de residência (non-EU) or the CRUE (EU); Finanças may also ask for proof of address.
+If you apply remotely, you also add a procuração for the representante fiscal.
+Once you have the NIF, the next step is usually the NISS, your Segurança Social number (see the NISS guide) and, if you are going to work for yourself, opening atividade.

 Frequently asked